How to Stay Cool at Night, Even When You’re a Hot Sleeper

 Everyone has a varying baseline body temp, but that doesn’t mean you’re necessarily bound to be a warm sleeper for life.
 “There could be aggravating factors at play,” says Bhuyan.
 The temperature in your room, eating right before bed, drinking alcohol or caffeine late in the day, or even hormonal fluctuations can lead to unpleasantly warm, restless nights.

 Myth: Mattress Protectors Don’t Matter

 It’s not just your mattress that matters.
-“Starting at the base of your bedding is an easy way to make sure every layer of your sleep situation is as cool as ‘the other side of the pillow,’” says Schmeizer.
-He recommends using a mattress protector made with Tencel fiber, which wicks away excess moisture, leading to overall more comfortable sleep.
+“Starting at the base of your bedding is an easy way to make sure every layer of your situation is as cool as ‘the other side of the pillow,’” says Schmeizer.
+He recommends using a protector made with Tencel fiber, which wicks away excess moisture, leading to overall more comfortable sleep.

 If you’re not cranking the AC, Bhuyan recommends opening the window and using a fan to circulate the air in your space.
-“Although that won’t lower the temperature of the room, it can definitely create a sensation of cooling,” she says.
+“Although that won’t lower the temperature of the room, it can create a sensation of cooling,” she says.
 If you’re using an overhead one, make sure it goes counterclockwise for the optimal effect.

 Myth: Silky Sheets Are Always Cooling

 Slippery satin or microfiber sheets might seem like they would offer a more chill night’s rest, but it’s best to stick to the classics.
 “Cotton pajamas and sheets are the most breathable and can help keep us cool at night,” says Bhuyan.
 Percale sheets have a looser weave than sateen, so you may want to start there when shopping for your next set, but bamboo, hemp, and linen sheets are great options, too.